tarantool/doc/doc/reference/reference_lua/net_box.rst

     just close the connection abruptly.
     In this case, the ``on_shutdown()`` trigger is not executed.

-    :param function trigger-function: function which will become the trigger function.
-Takes the ``conn``
-                                      object as the first argument
+    :param function trigger-function: the trigger function.
+Takes the ``conn`` object as the first argument
-    :param function old-trigger-function: existing trigger function which will be replaced by trigger-function
+    :param function old-trigger-function: an existing trigger function to replace with ``trigger-function``
     :return: nil or function pointer

 .. _net_box-on_schema_reload: